RbyteSoftware/simple-library-app/README.md

 # simple-library-app
-This is a simple application for Library`s, show`s how to build service oriented monolith application on one container
+This is a simple application for Library, show how to build service oriented monolith application on one container

+# To run use
+`mvn install` for build

+`runApp.cmd` for run